 The spouse who files for divorce is called the Petitioner.
 The other spouse is called the Respondent.

 Important: Once you file for divorce, both you and your spouse are subject to the court’s Standing Order.

 Notifying Your Spouse

-If your spouse is uncooperative or you simply don’t want to engage them, we can hire a private process server or a county constable to personally serve the Respondent with a “citation,” which is formal notice of the filing of the Petition for divorce prepared by the District Clerk.
+If your spouse is uncooperative or you simply don’t want to engage them, we can hire a private process server on your behalf to personally serve your spouse with a “citation,” which is formal notice of the filing of the Petition for divorce prepared by the District Clerk.
 The process server will charge a reasonable fee.